 A Concurrent Majors Program is one in which students take courses to concurrently meet the requirements of at least two majors, with graduation for all majors in the program occurring during the same semester.
 Nursing students may be eligible for a concurrent major with careful, proactive consultation with academic advisers in both programs.
 Nursing is always considered the primary major.
 Due to the progressive nature of nursing education, students are expected to prioritize their Nursing curriculum over that of their concurrent major.
 Students should consult with their Nursing academic adviser prior to declaring a concurrent major.

 The Academic Success Team consists of the student, course coordinators, clinical faculty, Academic Success Coach and professionals from a variety of campus resources.
-Students may be referred to the Academic Success Coach by faculty or staff or may independently request support for nursing courses starting in the sophomore year.
+Students may be referred to the Academic Success Coach by faculty or staff, or may independently request support for nursing courses starting in the sophomore year.

 Diversity and Inclusion Initiatives

-Student Nurses’ Association of Pennsylvania (SNAP)
+Student Nurses’ Association of Pennsylvania (SNAPS)

 B.S.N. students in the General Nursing Option have the opportunity to study abroad.
-Due to the sequential nature of the Nursing curriculum, students who wish to stay “on time” with their program may study abroad only during the summer or semester breaks, or with an embedded program of shorter duration.
+However, due to the sequential nature of the Nursing curriculum, students who wish to stay “on time” with their program may study abroad only during the summer or semester breaks, or with an embedded program of shorter duration.
 The College of Nursing offers embedded programs during the academic year for upper-level students.
 Other international experiences can be arranged through Global Penn State.